Zhao Gongming: In Fengshen Yanyi

 In Fengshen Yanyi, Zhao Gongming was a Taoist hermit with magical powers and a close friend of General Wen Zhong.
 Through Wen Zhong, King Zhou of Shang sought the assistance of Zhao Gongming.
-Zhao was killed in a battle against Luya Daoren, who was aiding the Zhou in overthrowing the Shang.
+Zhao was killed in a battle against Lu Ya Zhenren, who was aiding the Zhou in overthrowing the Shang.
 Seeking revenge for their brother, Zhao Gongming's three younger sisters, Zhao Yunxiao, Zhao Qiongxiao, and Zhao Bixiao, were also killed in the war.

-Later, during a visit to the temple of Yuan Shi, Jiang was rebuked for causing Zhao Gongming's death.
+Later, during a visit to the temple of Yuan Shi, Jiang Ziya was rebuked for causing Zhao Gongming's death.
 Following orders, Jiang carried Zhao's corpse into the temple, expressed his remorse for his misdeed, extolled Zhao's virtues, and deified Zhao Gongming as the Genuine God of the Profound Dragon Tiger Altar.
 As a deity, Zhao's responsibilities include bestowing blessings of auspicious happiness and warding off criminals.
 Zhao Gongming has four assistant gods: Chen Jiugong, the god of attracting wealth; Xiao Sheng, the god of collecting treasures; Cao Bao, the god of accumulating valuables; and Yao Shaosi, the god of profitability.
 He and his four disciples are collectively referred to as the "five directions" among the Chinese gods of wealth.

-Hometown of Zhao Gongming
+Historical traditions and birthplace

 According to the official website of the Zhouzhi County government in Xi'an City, Zhao Gongming was born and raised in Zhaodai Village, Jixian Town, Zhouzhi County, Xi'an City, Shaanxi Province.
 A fragmentary stele about Zhao Gongming's deeds was engraved in Zhaodai Village in the ninth year of the Wanli Ming Dynasty (1581).
 The inscription states: "To the northeast of Shuo Jingtai, there is a village called Zhao Dacun.
 There used to be the Xuan Tan Temple, and the God of Wealth was born there."